Reading Time: 12 minutes

 There are many reasons why your brand should focus on a strong retention strategy.
 For starters, new customer acquisition is five times more costly when compared to the cost of retaining existing customers Also, businesses with low customer stickiness soon run out of new customers and ultimately slip into a downward spiral of negative returns.

-However, in this age of abundant choices and fleeting customer loyalty how can your business ensure customer retention?
-Can data analytics techniques like cohort analysis lend a helping hand?
-That's the premise of this blog.
+However, in this age of abundant choices and fleeting customer loyalty how can your business ensure to retain customers?
+Can data analytics techniques like cohort retention analysis lend a helping hand?
+That’s the premise of this blog.

 A manifold increase in computing power, advanced analytics, and progress in behavioral science have made it possible for businesses to create new ways to retain their customers.
 User group analysis happens to be one among them.

 To do cohort analyses, you need to understand what is a cohort – a cohort is a group of users who share a common characteristic over a certain period of time.
-Cohort analysis is the study of the common characteristics of these users over a specific period.
+Cohort analyses is the study of the common characteristics of these users over a specific period.
 These can include new users and existing users and their subsequent behaviors – like if they are conducting repeat purchases, or have been inactive for a long time.

 The internet is flooded with hundreds of definitions of cohort analysis.
-They all make it difficult for regular marketer to wrap their head around it.
+They all make it difficult for a regular marketer to wrap their head around it.
 To make things complicated there is heavy use of jargon like cohorts, RFM segmentation, shifting curves, and much more.

 Is that too much information?

 Here is an example to help you understand cohort analysis better.

 Let’s take a group of users who signed up for your mobile app in the month of September.
-Cohort analysis for retention helps you understand how many customers continue to be active users in the days/weeks/months that follow.
+The retention analysis helps you understand how many customers continue to be active users in the days/weeks/months that follow.